Muhammad-waqar-uit/SpeedRunHTML/README.md

 # Image tag
 to attach images
 - img tag `<img src='' alt='' width='' height=''>` alt is just the alternate if the src doesn't apear width and height just for the image size

+# line break tag
+- br tag `The <br> tag defines a line break, and is an empty element without a closing tag`